Banditry: Techniques, organization, livelihood, and risks

 Bandits’ technique involved the martial skills to use various weapons, ranging from bows and arrows to swords.
 Another important skill was horsemanship, especially in the Northern Capital Region, where mounted banditry concentrated.
 As shown above, a large number of bandits were actually garrison soldiers and had access to and able usage of weapons and armors.
 Another skill was the ability to deploy road blocks to stop and prey on travelers.

 Once they forcefully acquired goods and commodities, bandits had to sell them.
 One 1485 official report revealed that local people, some probably working as fences (see Fences in Ming China), purchased stolen animals and goods from highway bandits at lower prices.
 Robinson further points out that "[a] widespread network to dispose of the stolen livestock linked" towns in the Capital Region to nearby provinces.

-The career nor the identity of a bandit was permanent.
+Neither the career nor the identity of a bandit was permanent.
 Some bandits actually had a settled life and were even married.
 Veritable Records of the Ming Dynasty relates that the great bandit Zhang Mao lived in a big mansion in his hometown Wenan.
 Similarly, Zhang's comrades Liu Brothers and Tiger Yang had wives and children.

 Bandits often operated in groups under one or more leaders.
 These charismatic leaders were not only skilled in fighting and riding but also possessed material and social capital.
 One exemplary leader was Zhang Mao of Wenan.
 He had assembled a massive following and by using his connection and wealth, he managed to bribe and befriend important eunuchs in the court.

 Of course, the Ming government used a heavy hand to crack down on banditry.
 Local commanders and constables were responsible for apprehending bandits, but the emperors often dispatched special censors to cope with rampant banditry.
 Ning Gao was one of the censors of 1509, and he employed gruesome means such as display of severed heads and body parts to kill off existing bandits and to intimidate potential ones.
 Other than escaping to difficult terrains, powerful bandits used their connections with high-standing figures in the capital to negotiate safety.
 In one occasion, the influential eunuch Zhang Zhong helped his sworn brother Zhang Mao to negotiate with a commander sent to hunt down local bandits.
 However, such patronage did not guarantee immunity.
 An effective and determined official, empowered by influential superiors or eunuchs, could pose a severe threat to bandits’ survival.
 Through a well-planned raid, Ning Gao, a client of another powerful eunuch Liu Jin, successfully wounded and captured Zhang Mao, who was then transported to Beijing and executed.